zzwong/training/ReactMiniProjects/calculator/README.md

 ### TODO:

 - displayed number too big, should decrease font size automagically
+- Update the percent/module button to not be orange

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).